 - A Disclosure and Barring Service check, appropriate to the role (including checks against the relevant Barred List);

 - Verification of the candidate's medical fitness;

-- Verification of any relevant professional status and whether any restrictions have been imposed by a regulatory body such as the National College for Teaching and Leadership or the Health and Care Professions Council.
+- Verification of any relevant professional status and whether any restrictions have been imposed by a regulatory body such as the Teaching Regulation Agency or the Health and Care Professions Council.

 All checks should be confirmed in writing and retained on the candidate's personnel file, together with photocopies of and documents used to verify his/her identity and qualifications.
 A record should be kept of:

 - The date the disclosure was obtained and who by;

 - The level of the disclosure and the unique reference number; and

 - On what basis was any decision made in respect of information about offences and the risk to children.

 A record should be kept of evidence to show that such checks have been carried out in respect of supply staff and volunteers whether recruited directly or through an agency.